thamaraaalves/thamaraaalves.github.com/_posts/tumblr/2016-12-18-using-your-development-environment-in-the-cloud-as-sample-my-website.md

 ---
 layout: post
 title: "Using your development environment, in the cloud as sample my website "
-description: ""
+description: "Using your development environment, in the cloud as sample my website with c9 "
-category:
+category: portable environment,
-tags: []
+tags: [c9, cloud, webdevelopment, fullstack, ruby on rails, jekyll, compress image, performance]
 ---

 Since I discovered **c9**: [c9](https://c9.io/), I am using it as my development environment to my blog.